ssyram/hax-dev/docs/blog/posts/reworking-names.md

 ## Global Identifiers from the Rust Compiler

 Initially, hax assumed that all identifiers originated exclusively from Rust.
-While valid at the outset, this assumption quickly became inadequate.
+While this assumption held in the early stages, it was eventually challenged as the system grew.
 As hax evolved, new requirements emerged, prompting the engine to generate identifiers internally:

 - **Trait pre- and post-conditions:** in hax, these are explicitly represented as concrete methods within typeclasses.
 Conversely, in Rust, these conditions exist only as anonymous standalone functions.
 - **Explicit enum cast operations:** enum casts are primitive operations in Rust, but hax treats these casts as specialized operations, assigning distinct identifiers to them.